exyi/CheckTestOutput/README.md

 # CheckTestOutput

-A library for semi-manual tests.
-Run a function, manually check the output.
-But only if it is different than last run.
-Built on git - stage the new version to accept it.
+**A library for semi-manual tests.
+Run a function, manually check the output - only if it is different than last run.
+Built on git - stage the new version to accept it.**

 Although it's a nice idea that tests should verify if the results are correct by some smart logic, it not always possible/practical.
 For example, when testing a transpiler, it would come in handy to solve the halting problem.
-In that cases, you may end up with an assertion that simply checks if the result is equal to one of the valid outputs and that is annoying to maintain.
-This project just makes the long `Assert.Equal("....", generatedCode)` less annoying.
+In such cases, you will end up with an `Assert.Equal("some very long code including many \" \" and \n \n, super fun to read and maintain", generatedCode)`.
+This project just makes the long asserts less annoying.

-The library simply checks that the test output is the same as last time.
+CheckTestOutput simply compares the test output and the last "accepted" test output.
+When it differs, you get an error.
-It the test output is **compared with its version from git index** and throws an **exception if it does not match**, prints a diff and writes a new version to the working tree.
+The test output is **compared with its version from git index** and throws an **exception if it does not match**, prints a diff and writes a new version to the working tree.
-To accept the new version, you stage the changed file.
+To accept the new version, you simply stage the changed file (`git add ...`).
-Or, to inspect the differences, you can use your favorite diff tool.
+To inspect the differences, you use your favorite diff tool.

 ## Usage

 It requires your project to be in [git version control system](https://git-scm.com/) (it works without git, but does not offer the simple stage-to-accept workflow).
 You can use any test framework you want, this thing just throws exceptions -- we'll use XUnit in the examples here.
-The `OutputChecker` constructor parameter specifies where are the files with the expected output going to be stored relative to the test file location (it uses [C#/F# caller info attributes](https://docs.microsoft.com/cs-cz/dotnet/csharp/programming-guide/concepts/caller-information)).
+The `OutputChecker` constructor parameter specifies where are the output files (relative to the test file location - it uses [C#/F# caller info attributes](https://docs.microsoft.com/cs-cz/dotnet/csharp/programming-guide/concepts/caller-information)).
 In this case, it's `./testoutputs`.
 The file name will be equal to the caller method name, in this case, `SomeTest.TestString.txt`.